 The Department of Psychology houses a PhD program with an Area in Clinical Psychology and an Area in Experimental Psychology.
 Each Area has specific Subareas.
 In Clinical Psychology the Subareas are: Child, Health, Geropsychology and Psychology Law.
 In Experimental Psychology the Subareas are: Cognitive, Developmental, and Social psychology.
-Our Psychology program focus on developing skilled researchers and college-level teachers.
-The Clinical Psychology area also focuses on developing skilled practitioners.
+Our Psychology program focus on developing skilled researchers and university level teachers.
+The Clinical Psychology area also focuses on developing skilled practitioners and clinical scientists.
 Coursework and training are in person; this is not an online program.

 The basic philosophy of the Department of Psychology is to promote independent scholarship and to ensure competence in the fundamental areas of psychology and the specific subareas offered.
 The department trains psychologists who are scientists and scientist-practitioners and, in so doing, provides broad research training, substantive academic areas of study, teaching opportunities, and applied experience.